The Role of the BSBMTCT Data Registry

 - Responsibility for ensuring Annual Follow Up data on patients are submitted to the Registry

 - Responsibility for taking the necessary measures to ensure that missing data from all U.K Transplant Centres is submitted as appropriate

 - Responsibility for submission of data on all transplants performed within the U.K to the EBMT

-- Comparison of the annual EBMT Gratwohl Transplant Activity Survey against actual transplant registrations received by the BSBMT Registry
+- Comparison of the annual EBMT Gratwohl Transplant Activity Survey against actual transplant registrations received by the BSBMTCT Registry

 - Collation of transplant outcome data for U.K benchmarking exercise